 In April of 1943, four young boys were searching for bird nests in a place called Hagley Woods near Stourbridge.
 This was a town in the area of the West Midlands.
 Legally, they were not supposed to be there, but they snuck into the area and went exploring.
 Eventually, they came across a large Wych elm.
 One of the boys decided to climb the tree and see if it contained any nests.
 At that moment he found a skull nestled in the tree.
-When someone wrote “Who put Bella in the Wych Elm?” around the area, the graffiti gave birth to crime mystery that has endured nearly 80 years.
+When someone wrote “Who put Bella in the Wych Elm?” around the area, the graffiti gave birth to a crime mystery that has endured nearly 80 years.

 Finding Bella in the Wych Elm